 - Applied Psychological Science Solutions (APSS)

-CASRA’s interdisciplinary effort and success is documented in many publications, funded projects, international collaborations and software products that have been installed in more than twenty countries at over 600 airports worldwide.
+CASRA’s interdisciplinary effort and success is documented in many publications, funded projects, international collaborations and software products that have been installed in more than 30 countries at over 600 airports worldwide.